Setup, software, connection and accessories under Windows 10 or higher

 --gekko-mine2

-This parameter uses a new algorithm that reports every automatic clock frequency adjustment along with the causes to the console.
+This parameter uses a new algorithm that outputs every automatic adjustment of the clock frequency together with the causes on the console.

 With the –gekko-mine2 parameter activated, the following console parameters can also be used: